 We tailor response plans to the unique circumstances of our clients; however, the general strategies we use to mitigate the impact of an investigation include:

-- Determining if the Case Is Civil or Criminal.
+- Determining if the Case Is Civil or Criminal: Information obtained through an OIG subpoena can be used as part of investigations into both civil and criminal liability.
+In recent years, the government has placed greater emphasis on parallel proceedings, which means documents collected via a subpoena can be shared between civil and criminal authorities, when appropriate.
 Most providers don’t know whether their OIG investigation is civil or criminal in nature.
 With an attorney on your side, you’ll have the opportunity to reach out to the investigators to learn why you are under investigation and whether your case is a civil or criminal complaint.
 Knowing this information will be essential in how you proceed with your defense.

-- Protecting Client’s Rights, Preventing Mistakes.
-Providers are not without their rights during health care fraud investigations, nor are they immune from making grave mistakes.
-We know the rules and procedures by which investigators are bound, what lines they can and cannot cross, and what rights and options clients have.
+- Protecting Client’s Rights, Preventing Mistakes: Providers are not without their rights during healthcare fraud investigations, nor are they immune from making grave mistakes.
+We know the rules and procedures by which investigators are bound, which lines they can and cannot cross, and the rights and options our clients have.

 In addition, an attorney can help you conduct your own internal investigation.
 If the government made a mistake, you want to be able to provide them with proof of your compliance.